Weekly Insights. ZERO spam

 Master Bill of Lading (MBL) explained

-House Bill of Lading (HBL) explained
+House Bill of Lading (HBL) Explained

-A House Bill of Lading (HBL) is a Bill of Lading document that has been re-issued, usually by a freight forwarder or a non-vessel operating common carrier (NVOCC)Freight forwarders are companies that buy allocated freight space from shipping lines, airlines or trucking companies, and on sell this freight to their customers.
+A House Bill of Lading (HBL) is a Bill of Lading document that is re-issued by a freight forwarder or a non-vessel operating common carrier (NVOCC).
+Freight forwarders are companies that buy freight space from carriers, like shipping lines or airlines, and then sell this space to their customers.
+A HBL is issued to manage the transaction between the exporter and the freight forwarder.

 Master Bill of Lading and House Bill of Lading